Jay-Jay Feeney: Honors and awards

 Feeney won her first two radio awards, for Best Individual Air Personality, in 1995 and 1996.
 In 2012, the show won Best Morning Show at the New Zealand Radio Awards.
 In 2014, Feeney hosted the New Zealand Radio Awards and the show won Best Morning Show, The Sir Paul Holmes Broadcaster of the Year award, and the 'Blackie' award (named in honor of broadcaster Kevin Black).
 In 2018, she received a New Zealand Radio Award for Outstanding Contribution to Radio.

 Works

 In 2013 she published an autobiographical book about her struggle with fertility, Misconception: A True Story of Life, Love and Infertility.
 In 2016 she published a memoir, Life on the Edge.

 Personal life

 Feeney married co-host Dominic Harvey in 2004.
 They became Legal Guardians of Feeney's nephew, Seven, in 2007.
 Seven lived with them until the guardianship expired in 2017.

 She changed her name to Harvey in 2014 as a ten year anniversary gift to her husband Dominic Harvey, before changing it back to Feeney early 2018.
 In 2017, Feeney and Harvey announced their separation and she reverted to her surname of Feeney.

+In 2017 Feeney was allegedly assulted by a taxi driver.
+The case was highly publicised by New Zealand media.
+The driver was later found not guilty.

+From 2021 until March 2024 Feeney was in a relationship with former army man Hoani Molnar.
+Feeney kept his identity private until revealing him through social media in 2022.

+Feeney was previously in a long-distance relationship with Minou, an accountant from Algeria.

+Feeney confirmed in a December 2024 issue of Woman's Day that she was back with Minou.

+Social media

+Feeney regularly shares updates on her life on social media.
+She has also spoken openly about online bullying due to her highly publicised life through the New Zealand media.